jlevy/og-equity-compensation/README.md

 evaluate an offer that includes equity compensation, or to evaluate equity you currently have in a company.

-- To measure the potential value of equity, you have to determine (or, more accurately, make educated guesses about) several things:
+- To measure the potential value of equity, you have to determine or make educated guesses about several things:
   - **Stock value**: Determined by the value the company will have in the future, and the number of shares you own.
   - **Vesting and liquidity**: When you will actually receive the shares and when you’ll be able